 LymphomaLymphoma is cancer of the lymphatic system.
 Symptoms include fevers, chills, itching, enlarged spleen, and swollen lymph nodes.
 Treatment depends upon the type and stage of the lymphoma, in addition to the age and overall health of the individual.

 MyelomaMyeloma is a cancer of the plasma cells of the blood.
 Symptoms include early osteoporosis, hypercalcemia, hyperviscosity of the blood, low red and white blood cell counts, low platelet count, cryoglobulinemia, and amyloidosis.
-Treatment for myeloma includes chemotherapy, radiation, medications, and stem cell transplantation.
-The 5-year survival rate for myeloma is 30%.
+Tests to diagnose multiple myeloma include blood and urine tests, bone marrow examination, X-rays, MRIs, PET scans, and regular monitoring.
+Multiple myeloma treatment includes chemotherapy, radiation, medications, and stem cell transplantation.
+Life expectancy for multiple myeloma is a 30% five-year survival rate.